Looking for picture books to read aloud at circle time? These 10 children’s story time books to read aloud are sure to entertain kids!

 I’d love for more parents to take part in it, so hopefully next year, someone else can volunteer.
 If not, my son will let me know—and this time, I won’t wait for him to ask a second time.

-Tell me in the comments: Have you read any of these books?
-Which book have you read aloud—even at home—that the kids loved?
+Tell me in the comments: Have you read any of these story time books?
+What are some of your best storytime books for kindergarten?